apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Man Receives World’s First Eye Transplant**
+**Chris Appleton files for divorce from ‘White Lotus’ star Lukas Gage**

-You can read more about it [here](https://learningenglish.voanews.com/a/man-receives-world-s-first-eye-transplant/7353329.html).
+You can read more about it [here](https://www.cnn.com/2023/11/13/entertainment/chris-appleton-lukas-gage-divorce/index.html).

 ## Requirements
 - Python 3.8